ami-souvik/qurtesy-web/docs/DOCKER.md

-# Docker Setup for Qurtesy Web Application
+# Docker Setup for Jamms Web Application

-This document explains how to containerize and run the Qurtesy web application using Docker.
+This document explains how to containerize and run the Jamms web application using Docker.

 ## 📋 Prerequisites